Père-Lachaise Chronicle – l’édition Kardec – Science or spirits?

 Sleight of hand – dealing from the bottom of the Kardec.

 As I noted in my first post about our cemetery visit, Père-Lachaise is the burial place for scores of people of national and international renown and a celebrity’s grave is, for some, an attraction.
 Some among the living are drawn solely by virtue of the deceased’s celebrity – it’s the closest they are likely to get.
-Others are drawn for quite personal reasons.
+Others are drawn for quite personal reasons which is usually the case when I seek out specific individuals.
 Sometimes, as was the case for Abélard and Héloïse or as is the case of Victor Noir, motives can be deduced based on the public’s knowledge and it’s the latter, I believe, that is the case for the first story in today’s édition.

 The occupant of the first grave we’re viewing today is, like those of Jim Morrison or Victor Noir, among the cemetery’s most visited sites.